zaiisao/Documentation/en/Voice/test_switch_device_ios.md

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
+Before proceeding, ensure that you have implemented basic real-time functions in your project.
 See [Start a Video Call](../../en/Voice/start_call_ios.md) or [Start Live Interactive Video Streaming](../../en/Voice/start_live_ios.md) for details.

 1. Call `startEchoTestWithIntercal` before joining a channel.
 You need to set the `interval` parameter in this method to notify the SDK when to report the result of this test.
 The value range is [2, 10], and the default value is 10 (in seconds).